r17x/phpx.nix/README.md

 **3 Steps** to run this Elephant Project:

 1. Change directory to the project root
-2. Run command `nix develop --impore -c up`
+2. Run command `nix develop --impure -c up`
 3. Open your browser and go to `http://localhost`

 > [!NOTE]